lyonel/pukcab/MANUAL.md

  * the [name] and [schedule] options are chosen automatically if not specified
  * interrupted backups can be resumed with the [continue] command
+ * unless forced, the command will fail if another backup for the same name is already running

 `config`
 --------